 Coordinating these efforts is a dedicated team of specialists led by a senior company officer in Magalu’s compliance division.
 This rapid-response squad is staffed with psychologists, social workers and other professionals equipped to quickly intervene and support women and their children suffering from domestic violence.
 As in Adriana’s case, this often means getting involved directly, with relocation assistance, legal guidance, financial help and mental health services.
 Magalu currently has 100 cases open, 60 of which are considered high risk in that the women are still in close contact with their abusers.

-Sign up for the Reasons to be Cheerful newsletter.For Adriana, this intervention has meant the difference between life and death.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.For Adriana, this intervention has meant the difference between life and death.

 “Once he knew Magalu was intervening, he knew he was no match for a big company like that, and that played a big role in him stepping back,” she says.
 “All the support and information I got has stopped me from becoming a femicide statistic.”